-While knowledge is a very attractive (and arguably necessary) trait for analysts influence can be an even more important attribute when considering your or your firm’s selling points.
-Aside from the access to information, insider details and the like, you get the better opportunities to promote your brand, your name recognition soars and the share of dollars available for you vs other firms tends to be attractive.
+While knowledge is a very attractive (and arguably necessary) trait for analysts, influence can be an even more important attribute when considering your or your firm’s selling points.
+Aside from the access to information, insider details and the like, you get the better opportunities to promote your brand, your name recognition soars and the greater share of dollars available for you vs other firms cannot be ignored.

 An influencer is one with the means to shape or alter opinion.
-They have the ear of your customers, other influencers with market reach or the broader public.
-They can drive technological decisions, they can swing purchase decisions, and they can help make or break someone or something.
+They have the ear of your customers, other influencers (with their own market reach) or the broader public.
+They can drive technological decisions, they can swing purchase decisions, and they can help make or break product releases.
 The levels of power vary but one can surmise that as far as analysts go, it is closely related to market size, and money and business velocity.

-I have witnessed people in the analyst space attain influencer status who lacked fundamental technical knowledge of their coverage area.
-Conversely, I have observed very intelligent people who knew the ins and outs of the market and technologies languish in the profession because they were not viewed as influencers.
-The smarter person isn’t always the most powerful in a market and the sales process for them requires additional effort and especially so with people who view analysts simply through the prism of marketing reach.
+I have witnessed people in the analyst space who lacked fundamental technical knowledge of their coverage area gain influencer status.
+Conversely, I have observed very intelligent people who knew the ins and outs of the market and technologies languish in the profession because they were not viewed as such.
+Simply being smart or informed isn’t enough and selling someone without influence status requires a lot more effort especially with companies who view analysts simply through the prism of marketing reach.
 So building influence matters, a lot.